johko/blog-posts/hf-blogs/robot-holmes-1.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/5OJ8G40S3n8i7n7Tgsvt-.png)

 **Visual Question Answering**
-AS Holmes walked on through the dark city streets, a big wooden sign caught his eyes.
+As Holmes walked on through the dark city streets, a big wooden sign caught his eye.
 It was shaped like a big red question mark and hung directly in front of one of the shops.
 'Intriguing enough', he thought and opened the door of the shop.

-"Yes, please, what do you want to know sir?", a high and nervous voice asked quickly even before Holmes' foot was inside of the shop.
+"Yes, please, what do you want to know sir?", a high-pitched and nervous voice asked quickly even before Holmes' foot was inside of the shop.

-"I'm just having a look", he answered, standing in the doorframe and trying to hide his bafflement at the sudden approach.
+"I'm just having a look", he answered, coming to a halt in the doorframe and trying to hide his bafflement at the sudden approach.
 "There is no 'Having a look' here sir.
 People come with an image or a document, ask me questions about it, I answer them, they leave sir.
 The only one having a look is me sir.
 So what is your question?"

 Now Holmes could see a very slim figure standing behind a big counter, nervously rubbing his hands and impatiently waiting for an answer.